KK Šentjur

 Košarkarski klub Šentjur (Šentjur Basketball Club), commonly referred to as KK Šentjur or simply Šentjur, is a basketball team based in Šentjur, Slovenia.
 The team currently competes in the Slovenian First League, the top tier of Slovenian basketball.

 History

 The club was founded in 1969 as a basketball section of TVD Partizan.
 In the 2014–15 season, Šentjur won its first domestic title.
-Despite being ranked only fifth in the regular season, Šentjur upset Krka in the semifinals and beat Rogaška 3–1 in the finals.
+Although they were only ranked fifth before the play-offs, they upset the defending champions, Krka, in the semifinals, and defeated Rogaška 3–1 in the final.